manideep1108/synboost/README.md

 synthesis and segmentation networks (even with lower performance).

 In the repository, we include the code and pre-trained model used for this lighter version.
 However, compatiblity with `demo.py` is still not supported.
-We have also provided link to light data's dataset (refer to dataset section above this).
+We have also provided link to light data's dataset (refer to dataset section).

 ### Google Colab Demo Notebook
 A demo of the anomaly detection pipeline can be found here: https://colab.research.google.com/drive/1HQheunEWYHvOJhQQiWbQ9oHXCNi9Frfl?usp=sharing#scrollTo=gC-ViJmm23eM